Thriller (album): Reissues and catalog sales

-After Jackson's death in June 2009, Thriller set additional records. the album sold 101,000 units in the US on the chart week ending July 1, 2009 and was the third biggest-selling album of the week.
+After Jackson's death in June 2009, Thriller set additional records.
+The album sold 101,000 units in the US on the chart week ending July 1, 2009 and was the third biggest-selling album of the week.
 The album placed at number three on the Top Pop Catalog Albums chart.
 The following week the album sold 187,000 units in the US on the chart week ending July 8, 2009 and was the second biggest-selling album of the week.
 Songs from Thriller also helped Jackson become the first artist to sell more than one million song downloads in a week.
 According to Nielsen SoundScan, Thriller was the 14th best-selling album of 2009 in the United States, with 1.27 million copies sold.
-Thriller sold 350,000 copies in France, 1.27 million in the United States and a estimated 4 million copies worldwide in 2009 following his death.
+Thriller sold 350,000 copies in France, 1.27 million in the United States and an estimated 4 million copies worldwide in 2009 following his death.
 Since 2022, Thriller has sold over 740,000 vinyl records alone worldwide according to the IFPI Having been certified for 29x Platinum by August 2009, Thriller has gone onto sell over 6,000,000 units in the United States since Michael Jackson's death according to Luminate, with estimated sales of 36 million units to date.

 For one week beginning November 20, 2015, Google Play Music offered an exclusive free copy of the album to its users in the US which included the 1981 demo of "Billie Jean" as an additional track.
 On November 18, 2022, Sony Music released Thriller 40, a 40th-anniversary reissue of Thriller including a bonus disc containing outtakes from the original recording sessions.
 The 2022 reissue was followed by a 2023 documentary.